-Practical Preppers offers unique and innovative approaches to being prepared for what may lie ahead.
-We believe whole heartedly that to be truly prepared means having a plan, the equipment, and the knowledge to handle any unexpected situation.
-Our approach allows us to focus on our client’s home and creative custom solution to meet their needs.
+Practical Preppers offers unique and innovative approaches for sustainable living.
+We are passionate about leading customers towards independence and preparedness at the lowest possible cost.
+Our approach allows us to focus on our client’s home and creating custom solutions that meet their needs.

 Our passion is learning more and more about enjoying our homes and living independently, while keeping costs as low as possible.
 Most investigations involve hands-on research.
 There are lots of inventions that, when we read about them, seem to offer inventive and economic approaches to common preparedness problems.
 Too frequently, the neat idea is lost in poor execution.
 We seek to keep our customers from dealing with such surprises.
 This principle extends to all of the products we recommend to our customers.
 We have installed and tested every product we might recommend.

 We are constantly experimenting, seeking ways to use and modify commercially available devices, to increase their value in grid-down scenarios.
 We try every combination we can think of, that might be practical, to come up with low-tech, low-expense approaches to getting more from the equipment that people already have.
 Our general rule is: Easier is better.
 That includes using parts that are generally available.
 We are thoroughly familiar with metal fabrication and other ways to repurpose devices.
 However, as much as possible, we work on approaches that minimize the skills required to use them.